isomerpages/mci-pac/index.md

 ---
 layout: homepage
-title: Press Accreditation Card (PAC) Online
+title: MCI PAC Online
-description: PAC Online is an digital service for media personnel from accredited media organisations to apply for a Press Accreditation Card (PAC)
+description: "PAC Online is an online platform for media organisations and media personnel to apply for Press Accreditation. "
 image: /images/BANNER_ApplyPAC1.JPG
 permalink: /
 notification: PAC Online will be undergoing scheduled maintenance from 10 Feb